-Transition periods and waivers granted to LDCs:
+Transition periods and waivers granted to least-developed countries (LDCs):

 LDCs enjoy special exemptions from implementation of the TRIPS Agreement under Article 66.1 of the Agreement.
 LDC members do not have to implement any aspect of the TRIPS Agreement (other than Articles 3, 4 and 5) until July 2021.
 As this transition period is coming to an end, the LDC Group in WTO has submitted a request to extend the period for as long as a country remains an LDC, plus an additional period of 12 years once they graduate from the LDC status.
-This request (IP/C/W/668) will be discussed at the upcoming TRIPS Council meeting on 15-16 October and should be supported by all members.
+This request (IP/C/W/668) was discussed at the 15-16 October TRIPS Council meeting and will be discussed at subsequent sessions.
+The request should be supported by all members.